mendicant-original/s10-edu/README.md

 _written by: Shane Emmons_

 For this exercise you'll propose and implement a novel use of a Markov Chains.
-Markov Chains are sequences of items where ant item in the sequence is dependent only on the item which comes before it.
+Markov Chains are sequences of items where any item in the sequence is dependent only on the item which comes before it.
 If you're not familiar with Markov Chains, please take some time to research them yourself.
 As usual,
 [the Wikipedia article](http://en.wikipedia.org/wiki/Markov_chain) is a good start.

+You don't have to limit your ideas to creating new sequences via some input.
+You can also use it for prediction or ranking of items in the sequence.

 ## Exercise Summary